 During the senior year, students are required to prepare and submit a comprehensive senior thesis.

-Some departments may also require their majors to pass a comprehensive examination in the major field, or to submit an acceptable score on a national test, such as the Graduate Record Examination (GRE) or the Graduate Management Assessment (GMAT).
+Degree candidates, in each department, may also require their majors to pass a comprehensive examination in the major field, or to submit an acceptable score on a national test, such as the Graduate Record Examination (GRE) or the Graduate Management Assessment (GMAT).
 Students majoring in Elementary Education, as well as Health and Physical Education are required to take the PRAXIS.